robbykap/CS260-Web_Programing/simon/README.md

-# simon-websocket
+# simon-react

-This deliverable demonstrates peer to peer communication using WebSocket.
+This deliverable demonstrates introduces the [React](https://react.dev) web framework and [Vite](https://vitejs.dev/) for frontend tooling.